14 Reasons for Bleeding Gums

 12. Oral infections

-Remember that saliva is a source of the transfer of bacteria.
-Be careful who you kiss to avoid bacterial problems that cause inflammation and gums conditions.
+Remember that saliva is how bacteria is transferred.
+Be careful who you kiss in order to avoid bacterial problems that can cause inflammation and gum conditions.

-Pregnancy is one of the reasons why your gums may bleed.
-Although it’s a very normal state, it can cause major changes.
-Your doctor will tell you what actions to take.
+Pregnancy is one of the common reasons for bleeding gums.
+Although it’s a very normal period for a woman, it can cause major changes.
+Your doctor will tell you what action you should take.

 14. Defective dental work

-Did you get dental treatment and then your gums started to bleed?
-This occurs when denture work or dental fillings have been poorly placed or when a dental cleaning is done very aggressively.
+Did you maybe get dental treatment recently and then your gums started to bleed?
+This occurs when denture work or dental fillings have been poorly placed or when dental cleaning is carried out very roughly.